-There is no need to guarantee that the prime number, which is needed for the RSA algorithm and generated inside the IC card or other software/hardware security modules, is a strong prime when subscribers use RSA key pairs.
+There is no need to guarantee that the prime number, which is needed for the RSA algorithm, is a strong prime when a subscriber generates an RSA key pairs within the IC card or other software/hardware security modules.
+However, the key must pass a weak key check before it is allowed to be used for the certificate issuance.

-According to Section 5.3.3 of NIST SP 800-89, CHTCA confirms that the value of the public exponent used by the RSA algorithm is an odd number greater than 3 and is in the range between 2+1 and 2-1.
-Additionally, the modulus should also meet the following characteristics: an odd number, not the power of a prime, and have no factors smaller than 752.
+According to Section 5.3.3 of NIST SP 800-89, CHTCA confirms that the value of the public exponent used by the RSA algorithm is an odd number greater than 3 and is in the range between 216+1 and 2256-1.
+Furthermore, the modulus should also meet the following characteristics: an odd number, not the power of a prime, and have no factors smaller than 752.